 The Cloud Environment Settings provide the option to use a Custom Environment where you can paste the name of a Docker image.
 After finding your Docker image of interest and copying the image name in the above section, Finding images in the Google Container Registry, follow these steps to install the image in your Cloud Environment.

-Step 1.
-In your Terra workspace, select the cloud icon (Environment Configuration) in the sidebar
+1. In your Terra workspace, select the cloud icon in the sidebar

-Step 2.
-In the Cloud Environment Details pane, select Environment Settings underneath the Jupyter logo.
+2. In the Cloud Environment Details pane, select Environment Settings under the Jupyter logo.

-Step 3.
-Create a custom environment by selecting Customize.
+3. Create a custom environment by selecting the Customize button (bottom right).

-Step 5.
-Paste the Terra Docker image you copied from the above section, Finding images in the Google Container Registry (step 5), into the Container image box.
+5. Paste the Terra Docker image you copied from the above section (Finding images in the Google Container Registry - step 5), into the Container image box.